Could a Syrian war criminal be attending Paris Olympics? – DW – 07/07/2024

 Last August, a Syrian man posted a picture of himself on Facebook.
 It showed him standing somewhat awkwardly, unsmiling, in front of the Eiffel Tower in Paris.

-Al-Aroub's friends, family and colleagues probably wouldn't have been surprised to see the photo.
+Omar al-Aroub's friends, family and colleagues probably wouldn't have been surprised to see the photo.
+Al-Aroub is the head of Syria's national Paralympics Committee, and he was in the French capital for a related meeting in the summer of 2023.

 Al-Aroub is known to be a senior member of the so-called Baath Brigades, a militia affiliated with the Assad government.
 Before that, he was a leader of the National Union of Syrian Students, or NUSS, which is also linked to the Assad regime.